 The best way to finish off the perfect cruise is to savor the afterglow whilst enjoying the fresh seafood caught directly from the bay.
 Another way to view this incredible gloaming over huge, almost vertical, limestone cliffs is to observe it at the Samet Nangsae Viewpoint.
 Located on a hilltop just a 30-minute drive from Phuket, it offers stunning views over the limestone islets of Phang Nga Bay.
 The view is a breathtakingly 180-degree panorama facing due east, making it particularly striking at sunset.

 (Image by moritzklassen from Pixabay)

 Located at almost 2,000 meters above sea level at its highest point, Cameron Highlands offers visitors a moderate climate with daytime temperatures averaging around 25°C and 18°C at night.
 During the colonial era, the British grew tea on the rich fertile mountain slopes, a practice continued till today by the locals.

-Surrounded by mysterious tropical rainforest loaded with diversified of floras and faunas, Cameron Highlands is definitely a good place for a little cool down retreat.
+Surrounded by mysterious tropical rainforest loaded with diversified floras and faunas, Cameron Highlands is definitely a good place for a little cool-down retreat.

-The twilight in this area differs from other spots from the list since it can get misty and foggy during this time.
-However, this gives the Cameron Highland its own uniqueness and mysterious feeling- with a fanciful transition from day to night.
+The twilight in this area differs from other spots on the list since it can get misty and foggy during this time.
+However, this gives the Cameron Highland its own uniqueness and mysterious feeling- with a fanciful transition from day till night.
 Watching the sun gloam down beneath a vast area of tea plantation - what else can beat that?